redhat-na-ssa/demo-ai-weaviate/install-weaviate.md

     - `text2vec-openai`
     - `generative-openai`

-4) Configure and run the helm installer and wait for the weaviate pod to become ready.

-- Add the weaviate repo to the helm configuration.
+Add the weaviate repo to the helm configuration.

 ```sh
 helm repo add weaviate https://weaviate.github.io/weaviate-helm
 ```

-- Install Weaviate
+Install Weaviate

 ```sh
 helm upgrade --install weaviate weaviate/weaviate --namespace ${PROJECT} --values ./values.yaml
 ```

-5) Optionally, expose the Weaviate service as a route.
+- Optionally, expose the Weaviate service as a route.
 If using DevSpaces you can use the weaviate service (<http://weaviate.weaviate>) directly.

 ```sh